Contact Us For An Appointment

 Do you have to be on welfare to qualify for CalFresh?

 No, you do not have to be on welfare to be able to utilize the CalFresh program.
-People who are employed but do not make enough to cover all living expenses can qualify for CalFresh (eligibility depends on the number in household and monthly income).
+People who are employed but do not make enough to cover all living expenses can qualify for CalFresh (eligibility depends on the number in your household and monthly income).

 If you live in the same home or pay rent together, do you need to apply for CalFresh together?